Receiving MBE from Prince of Wales ‘unbelievable’, says Chris Kamara

 Chris Kamara, one of football’s most popular figures, described receiving his MBE from the Prince of Wales at Windsor Castle as “unbelievable”.

-The 65-year-old, known for his catchphrase “unbelievable Jeff”, was honoured for services to Association Football, to anti-racism and to charity.
+The 65-year-old, known for his catchphrase “Unbelievable Jeff”, was honoured for services to football, charity and anti-racism.

-Football stars James Milner, the Liverpool veteran, and Sophie Ingle, captain of the Wales women’s football team, also received gongs at the investiture.
+Liverpool midfielder James Milner and Wales captain Sophie Ingle also received gongs at the investiture.

 Kamara played for nine English professional clubs over two decades before going on to manage Bradford and Stoke, later working as a pundit and presenter on Sky Sports.